sdnit-se/Prisco/README.md

 ### New devices

-If you want to setup a new switch (not bucked up by Prisco) you can add it to the `group_vars` file and add the configuration manually to `CISCO_BACKUPS/{IP_ADDRESS}.conf`.
+If you want to setup a new switch (not backed up by Prisco) you can add it to the `group_vars` file and add the configuration manually to `CISCO_BACKUPS/{IP_ADDRESS}.conf`.

 ### Operation

 When entering the GUI or calling the /api/leases endpoint Prisco looks at the dhcp.leases file in the DHCP container to get the current switches thats in ZTP-mode.
-If you choose one of switches in ZTP-mode Prisco will ask for the hostname and IP address it should configure into the Switch.
-After the information is provided the process of "restoring" the switch will start by Prisco sending the configuration from the `CISCO_BACKUP` folder to the switch schedule a reboot with the configuration as startup-config.
+If you choose one of the switches in ZTP-mode Prisco will ask for the hostname and IP address it should configure into the Switch.
+After the information is provided the process of "restoring" the switch will start by Prisco sending the configuration from the `CISCO_BACKUP` folder to the switch and schedule a reboot with the configuration as startup-config.

 ## Architecture